 Text overlays allow the user to physically type text overtop of the video.
 These overlays are then saved onto the video recording permanently.
 You can type in the name and address of the customer or company.
 You can also type in the faults seen in an inspection.
 These then show up when someone watches the playback of a recorded video inspection.
 This feature is only valuable if text overlays are recorded onto the final video.
-Hathorn® systems that offer text overlay (M7, M12, M18, KGC) all allow the user to input text which is recorded onto video.
+Hathorn® only offers text overlay on that new H12+ and Keyhole Gas monitors.

 What video format is industry standard and why?